turtleDev/turtledev.github.io/content/posts/go-concurrency-patterns-double-checked-locking.md

 Double checked locking tends to end up hurting the readability of your code.
 Use this pattern _after_ you know that using it would actually help with security or performance.

-As Donald Knuth said

-> premature optimization is the root of all evil

-that said, Go and have fun. :)